 As with most Aboriginal-owned land, access is not allowed without a permit.
 However, recognising the attraction of their waters for anglers, the Tiwi Land Council and local traditional landowners have established streamlined access and permit procedures.
-For further information, contact the Amateur Fishermen’s Association of the NT (AFANT) on 08 8945 6455 or visit www.afant.com.au
+For further information, visit www.permits.tiwilandcouncil.com

 Fishing charters around Darwin

 Votre recherche n’a abouti à aucun résultat.
 Veuillez réessayer.